webplatform/docs/tutorials/css_transitions/index.md

 properties makes the element and its displaying icon slide in from the right.
 As it does, the border and shadow appear and get darker.

-'''Note:''' Though transition properties were implemented recently enough all browser engines but WebKit support them without ''vendor prefixes'' such as '''-moz-''', '''-o-''', or '''-webkit-''' as shown above.
-Prefix are required to support older version of the browsers.
+'''Note:''' Though transition properties were implemented recently enough, all browser engines but WebKit support them without ''vendor prefixes'' such as '''-moz-''', '''-o-''', or '''-webkit-''' as shown above.
+Prefixes are required to support older browser versions.
 Further examples only show un-prefixed transition property names, but for widest support you should apply all of them.

 The [[css/properties/transition|'''transition''']] property specifies which properties to animate, '''all''' in this case, and the half